Stephen Minor

-Stephen Minor (1760-1815) was an American who served as the last acting governor of the Spanish held Natchez territory, a plantation owner and a banker in the antebellum South.
+Stephen Minor (1760–1815) was an American who served as the last acting governor of the Spanish-held Natchez territory.
+He was a plantation owner and banker in the Southern United States.

 Family and early life

-Stephen Minor's paternal ancestor Thomas Miner (1608 - 1690) had emigrated from Sommersett, England to America in 1629.
+Stephen Minor's paternal ancestor Thomas Miner (1608–1690) had emigrated from Somerset in England to America in 1629.
 He and his family become prominent members of colonial New England.
 Five generations later, his great-great-great-grandson Stephen Minor was born to Captain William Minor and wife Frances Ellen Phillips Minor on February 8, 1760 in Greene County, Pennsylvania.
-During the revolutionary period, Captain Minor was an officier and recruiter for the colonial army.He was additionally involved in supplying equipment and although not formally aligned with the American colonists, the Spanish officials in Louisiana were an important source.
+During the revolutionary period, Captain Minor was an officier and recruiter for the colonial army.
+He was additionally involved in supplying equipment and although not formally aligned with the American colonists, the Spanish officials in Louisiana were an important source.
 This included gunpowder, canons and munitions for the revolutionary cause.
-As to Stephen, not much is known about his early life but in 1779 (age 20) he was be part of expedition to New Orleans to procure this needed equipment.
+As to Stephen, not much is known about his early life, but in 1779 (age 20) he had been part of expedition to New Orleans to procure this needed equipment.